jmgilman/dev-mac/README.md

 # dev-mac

-This repository contains the configuration files used in managing my MacBook with Nix.
+This repository contains the configuration files used in managing my MacBook.